ismailchakrane/svlaur-vue/README.md

 # svlaur

-This is a front end part of a website for managing graduates of the ENSAM Rabat School
+This is the frontend part of a website for managing graduates of the ENSAM Rabat School usign VueJS 3

 ## Recommended IDE Setup